veracruz-project/veracruz/GETTING_STARTED_CLI.markdown

 x509 certificate.

-In practice, a single identity can have many roles, but for our example we're going to create a separate identity for the program provide, result reader, and three data providers:
+In practice, a single identity can have many roles, but for our example we're going to create a separate identity for the program provider, result reader, and three data providers:

 ``` bash